evanthompson/Dungeon/README.txt

 		---Storage of floors and their attributes (Objects) --Floor size
 		---How far off screen will the floor run?
+		---How will the game deal with screen movement
+			Hero always centered, or complete screen swaps?

 -Battle
 	--Contact (direct or weapon)